 What is hyperhidrosis?

 There are two types of hyperhidrosis.
-The majority of patients suffer from Primary Focal Hyperhidrosis.
+The majority of patients have Primary Focal Hyperhidrosis.

 Primary hyperhidrosis has no known cause.
 There are no underlying medical problems and it is not a side effect of medications.
 It affects particular parts of the body most commonly the hands, feet underarms or the face/head and usually affects both sides.
 It sometimes can affect the chest or groin areas too.
 Many patients have more than one part of the body affected.
 It usually begins in childhood or adolescence and sometimes runs in families.
 Patients with primary hyperhidrosis rarely sweat when they are asleep.